Portrait of Filippo Brunelleschi

 myminifactory

--- The artist This portrait pays a tribute to Filippo Brunelleschi -- Who is depicted?
-Filippo Brunelleschi (1377 – April 15, 1446) was an Italian designer and a key figure in architecture, recognised to be the first modern engineer, planner and sole construction supervisor.
-He was one of the founding fathers of the Renaissance.
-He is generally well known for developing a technique for linear perspective in art and for building the dome of the Florence Cathedral.
-Heavily depending on mirrors and geometry, to "reinforce Christian spiritual reality", his formulation of linear perspective governed pictorial depiction of space until the late 19th century.
-It also had the most profound – and quite unanticipated – influence on the rise of modern science.
-His accomplishments also include other architectural works, sculpture, mathematics, engineering, and ship design.
-His principal surviving works are to be found in Florence, Italy.
-Unfortunately, his two original linear perspective panels have been lost. -- More about the artist Andrea di Lazzaro Cavalcanti, born in 1412 in Borgo a Buggiano and died on February 21, 1462 in Florence, is an Italian sculptor and architect and the adopted son of Filippo Brunelleschi (1419).
+The Artist This portrait honors Filippo Brunelleschi.
+Who is Depicted?
+Filippo Brunelleschi (1377 – April 15, 1446) was an Italian designer and a prominent figure in architecture.
+He is recognized as the first modern engineer, planner, and sole construction supervisor.
+As one of the founding fathers of the Renaissance, he is known for developing a technique for linear perspective in art and building the dome of the Florence Cathedral.
+Brunelleschi's formulation of linear perspective heavily relied on mirrors and geometry to "reinforce Christian spiritual reality."
+This technique governed pictorial depiction of space until the late 19th century.
+Its influence extended far beyond the realm of art, shaping the rise of modern science in profound and unexpected ways.
+Brunelleschi's accomplishments also include architectural works, sculpture, mathematics, engineering, and ship design.
+His surviving works are primarily found in Florence, Italy.
+Unfortunately, his two original linear perspective panels have been lost.
+More About the Artist Andrea di Lazzaro Cavalcanti was born in 1412 in Borgo a Buggiano and died on February 21, 1462 in Florence.
+He is an Italian sculptor and architect, and he was adopted by Filippo Brunelleschi in 1419.

 With this file you will be able to print Portrait of Filippo Brunelleschi with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Portrait of Filippo Brunelleschi.